-When the option -H or --historylog is given (or set in the a nanorc file), text entered as search or replace strings is stored.
-These strings can be accessed with the up/down arrow keys, or you can type the first few characters and then use Tab to cycle through the matching strings.
+When the option -H or --historylog is given (or set in a nanorc file), text entered as search or replace strings is stored.
+These strings can be accessed with the up/down arrow keys at their respective prompts, or you can type the first few characters and then use Tab to cycle through the matching strings.
 A retrieved string can subsequently be edited.